Advertisement

 Step 2 — Understand Your Route

 Where you're going matters as much as what you're carrying.
 A 12-metre semi-trailer is useless if your delivery point is down a narrow suburban street with low-hanging power lines.
-Consider:
+Consider your full route before booking.

-Distance & Driver Hours Long-haul routes are governed by Chain of Responsibility (CoR) and Heavy Vehicle National Law (HVNL) fatigue rules.
+4. Distance & Driver Hours Long-haul routes are governed by Chain of Responsibility (CoR) and HVNL fatigue rules.
 Plan driver rest stops accordingly.

 Step 3 — Compare the Fleet Classes